 The STM design is a focus-by-wire AF implementation.
 FTM (Full Time Manual) focusing is supported (if enabled for electronic manual focusing lens is selected in the camera's menu - the default), the focusing ring does not turn during AF.
 The lens' switch must be in the "MF" position - and the camera meter must be on/awake - for manual focusing.
 If the meter is inactive, MF does not function.

 The focusing ring size, like that of the rest of the lens, is tiny.
-But due to the outer-most position on the lens barrel, the ring is still quite usable.
+However, being positioned at the outer-most position on the lens barrel, the MF ring is still quite usable.
 It easy to rotate and reasonably smooth.
 Expect some modest subject size change in the frame when pulling focus on this lens.
 The front filter threads do not rotate with focusing, though the lens' inner barrel extends modestly at minimum focus distance.

 There are no focus distance or DOF markings provided.
-There is no room for a window for such, and since the focusing ring is not directly connected to the focusing gears, printed markings are not available (as with USM AF implementations).
+There is no room for a window for such, and since the focusing ring is not directly connected to the focusing gears (same as with USM AF implementations), printed markings are not available.
 Most AF lenses produced today have no significant DOF markings.
 I doubt that anyone using this lens will care about these missing features.

 The Canon EF 40mm f/2.8 STM Lens was introduced with the Canon EOS Rebel T4i / 650D DSLR.
 The T4i press release revealed that "When used with Canon’s new EF and EF-S STM lenses, the camera can provide smooth and quiet continuous AF while recording video."
 I don't doubt the "smooth" portion of that claim, but I'm more skeptical of the claim that the Rebel T4i will not capture focus motor sounds during video recording.